nickserv/danamccurdy.com/_posts/2016-10-09-the-virus-and-the-web.md

 ---
-title: the virus and the web
+title: The Virus and the Web
 category: life
 ---